Metaswitch/clearwater-readthedocs/docs/Configuring_the_native_Android_SIP_client.md

 -   Make a call from the standard dialler to another Clearwater line, e.g. 6505551234 and hit the Call button.
 -   You will be prompted whether to use internet calling.
-Select internet calling and your call should connect
+Select internet calling and your call should connect.

 ### Known supported devices